Renormalization-group equations of the LEFT at two loops: dimension-six operators: Results

+Because of the different scheme definitions, the mixings obtained in Ref.~\cite{Duhr:2025zqw} cannot be compared directly to our results.
+In App.~\ref{sec:BasisChangeCPEven}, we describe the scheme change in detail.
+Applying this conversion and setting $M_q = M_q^\dagger$ to avoid the appearance of $\gamma_5$, we find for the three-gluon mixing into the gauge coupling and the quark masses

+which agrees with Ref.~\cite{Duhr:2025zqw}.
+Similarly, we also reconstruct the NDR result for the two-loop running of the $CP$-even three-gluon operator,

+where the purely bosonic ($n_q$-independent) part agrees with Ref.~\cite{Born:2024mgz} and the $n_q$-dependence is (to our knowledge) a new result.

-where $n_q = n_u + n_d$.
-The renormalization of the $CP$-odd three-gluon operator has been computed already in Ref.~\cite{deVries:2019nsu} to two loops in QCD and even to three loops in pure Yang--Mills theory.
-The $n_q$-dependent QCD part of our result agrees with this reference, but not the $n_q$-independent part.
-The reason is that we are not using the exact same scheme, although Ref.~\cite{deVries:2019nsu} obtained the same results in both the HV scheme and the Larin scheme~\cite{Larin:1993tq}.
-There are two main differences to our approach.
-The first is a difference in the operator definition: our $CP$-odd three-gluon operator (as all physical higher-dimension operators in our basis) is defined with indices running over four space-time dimensions only,
+The renormalization of the $CP$-odd three-gluon operator has been computed in Ref.~\cite{deVries:2019nsu} to two loops in QCD and even to three loops in pure Yang--Mills theory.
+In the $CP$-odd sector, $\gamma_5$ and the Levi-Civita symbol appear, which are problematic in NDR.
+In Ref.~\cite{deVries:2019nsu}, both the HV scheme and the Larin scheme~\cite{Larin:1993tq} were applied, leading to identical results.
+However, the HV scheme of Ref.~\cite{deVries:2019nsu} does not correspond exactly to our scheme.
+The main difference again concerns the definition of the physical operator.
+We are using a definition with Lorentz indices running over four space-time dimensions,

 whereas in Ref.~\cite{deVries:2019nsu}, the range of the indices is not restricted.
 This leads to the relation

 with the evanescent operator